moxfield/moxfield-public/README.md

 # Moxfield

-Moxfield is a social deck building application for Magic: the Gathering®.
-Try out our application at: https://www.moxfield.com/
+Moxfield is a deck building application for Magic: the Gathering®.
+Try it out at: https://www.moxfield.com/

 ## Disclaimers
 Wizards of the Coast, Magic: The Gathering, and their logos are trademarks of Wizards of